EmmettWilson/ShakeItUpCodelab/README.md

 - Create a home screen widget that displays if the app is tracking movement.
 Allow the user to toggle it from there
 - Sense different types of movement and play a different sound file (ex Walking, Cycling, Runnning, Jumping)
 - Make an Android Things music player, using an accelerometer and speaker.

+### Further reading and resources.

+- Dan Lew made a great series of posts about the basics of RxJava.
+I visit his posts often as I am working and come accross new questions.
+Be aware that some of the methods called have changed with the advent of RxJava2, but many of the ideas are still relevant. http://blog.danlew.net/2014/09/15/grokking-rxjava-part-1/
+- Marble diagrams are a great way to visualize how some the Rx operators function on an observable.
+Many of the most common operators are covered here http://rxmarbles.com/
+- Get info straight from the horses mouth and visit http://reactivex.io/ .
+This is usually not my first stop, but is definitely the most comprehensive.
+- Rx-Ify your views using Jake Wharton's RxBindings library.
+This is also great to read to help understand how to turn an external dependency into an observable. https://github.com/JakeWharton/RxBinding
+- Rx-ify your SQLite3 database. https://github.com/square/sqlbrite
+- Rx-ify your networking stack using Retrofit RxAdapters.
+This is really useful for combining requests, chaining requests, mapping responses, error handling etc. How often do we have to do mashups of several Api's?! https://github.com/square/retrofit/tree/master/retrofit-adapters/rxjava